 A plan should persist as long as the assumptions behind it remain constant.
 Our income, expenses, and financial goals are likely to change at least annually.

 Similar to how CFOs review their company's annual budget, you should broadly track your spending against your planned budget.
 After identifying any significant deviations, you should be able to understand the cause of the deviation and consider ways to circumvent it.

-With all these tips in mind, you may consider doing a recurring transfer of your cash savings into Endowus Cash Smart, a higher-yielding, low-risk cash solution to help you pay yourself first, as well as using it for other emergency funds, short term savings goals.
-And because there’s no lock-in period, you can withdraw your funds anytime for that goal you have finally attained to reward yourself.
+With all these tips in mind, you may consider doing a recurring transfer of your cash savings into Endowus Cash Smart, a higher-yielding, low-risk cash solution that can help you pay yourself first, store your emergency funds, or enable you to attain short-term savings goals.
+And because there's no lock-in period, you can withdraw your funds anytime for that goal you have finally attained, to reward yourself.